 Key wind 400 day (anniversary) clocks were made from the 1880s through the 1980s.
-They were especially popular in the 1950s, and the major German makers were Schatz (Aug.
-Schatz & Sohne or Jahresuhrenfabrik), Kundo (Kieninger & Obergfell) and Kern.
+They were especially popular in the 1950s, and the two major German makers were Schatz (Aug.
+Schatz & Sohne or Jahresuhrenfabrik) and Kundo (Kieninger & Obergfell).

 I've been repairing 400 day clocks for over 40 years and they are one of my favorite types of clock.
 They run silently, needing to be set every one to two weeks, and wound whenever they run down (typically every 9 - 13 months).
 Since they are mechanical, don't expect them to be as accurate as modern quartz clocks!

 Bill's Clockworks is located in Flora, Indiana (about an hour north of Indianapolis).
 If you are too far away to visit us, we'll be happy for you to send your 400 day clock to us for repair.
 Packing and shipping instructions are given below.